Fix: An error has occurred while launching the game COD MW2 / Warzone

 Opening the Task Manager

-2. In the Task Manager window, locate the Battle.net Update Agent process.
+2. Find the Battle.net Update Agent process.

-3. Select the process and click the End task option.
+3. Select it and click End task.

 Ending Battle.net Update Process